Polar Street X

 FAQ

-Is the Polar Street X good value for money?
+Is the Polar Street X a good value?

-Reviewers cite up to 10 days in smartwatch mode and 43 hours in GPS training mode.
-One hands-on reviewer reported about 7 to 8 days with fairly intensive use.
+Battery life was one of the strongest points.
+Reviewers cited up to 10 days in smartwatch mode and 43 hours of GPS training, while one hands-on reviewer saw around 7 to 8 days with intensive use.

 Consider This Instead